grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] find to remove 'inches' and 'feet' references
 * [ ] review specs for Gnat in notes --- do you want to be clear it has a deck gun?
 Pigeon access hole?
 	* Maybe the deck gun is inside the Gnat, Shakes can mount it if he needs to.
+* General style stuff to address throughout:
+	* [ ] consider thinking about making the story non-linear:
+		* that each section could actually come at any point in the story.
+		* It could be read out of order, if you wanted to.
+		* Or maybe this is a guiding principle for the second heart-of-darkness story
+	* [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.
+	* [ ] It isn't capturing the grittiness enough, build that up
+	* [ ] watch the pacing, it's a little off in places:
+		* [ ] it should be a slow build up to a big singular event like the ballast blow
+		* [ ] And it should be a draw-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
+		* [ ] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate,
+			* don't just montage over them, it makes it feel like things are moving too fast.
+	* [ ] try putting in more cursing.
+Maybe it seems like it's hard to do it genuinely. but on the other hand, maybe all you have to do is _do_ it --- curses every third word.
+		* I think TV has programmed you to think you can't use cursing so much.
+But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)
+		* And a lot more cursing might actually be a simple way to make it grittier.
+		* Also they're a bunch of fuckin sailors!
+		* Maybe the only time they don't curse is when someone is _truly_ angry?
+(Or is it better to go like Steve on Deadwood at his angriest?)
+			* Like the note you read about 'fuck' during WWII: the only time it wasn't used was when something serious was happing: "Grab your [no-fucking] guns."
+	* [ ] Consider pulling back or deleting the metaphors

 ## Story elements specific to this story
+:elements:
 * overall theme: being chased by a dark force of evil (black sub) from place to place to place
 	* on a dead calm sea
 	* rammed and sunk on the top of a seamount (like Moses on Ararat)